-Financial advisory fees are withdrawn directly from the client's accounts on a quarterly basis with client's written authorization.
-Fees are paid in arrears for each calendar quarter.
+Financial advisory fees are withdrawn directly from the client's accounts on a daily basis with client's up-front written authorization.
+Fees are paid in arrears for each calendar day's services.

 Institutional SMA advisory and consulting fees are invoiced in arrears following the end of each calendar month, or as otherwise agreed upon in the respective Investment Advisory Contract or Consulting Agreement.